Krypteria/Neo4LDAP/README.md

 > 📘 To maximize the effectiveness of Neo4LDAP and gain a deeper understanding of how it handles special cases and internal logic, it is highly recommended to read through the full [project wiki](https://github.com/Krypteria/Neo4LDAP/wiki).
 The documentation covers key design decisions, usage examples, and query behaviors that may not be immediately apparent.
+`
+# Recommendations

+With the current parsing and ingestion method, it is recommended not to upload JSON files larger than 150 MB, as this may affect memory efficiency.
+If you have a larger JSON file, it is advisable to split it into chunks using [ShredHound](https://github.com/ustayready/ShredHound) before uploading them.

 # Installation